 The exams always tested knowledge of the Confucian classics, but under the Sui and Tang there were also questions on practical matters of administration and government.
 From Song times onwards, however, such questions disappeared and the exams concentrated exclusively on Confucian writings.

-This has raised eyebrows amongst Western scholars, but at the very least the Confucian curriculum instilled in many members of the ruling class a strong ethos of public service, a large dose of humanity, an admirable work ethic, and a high level of academic rigour.
+This has raised eyebrows amongst Western scholars, but at the very least the Confucian curriculum instilled in many members of the ruling class a strong ethos of public service, a large dose of humanity, an admirable work ethic, and a high level of academic rigor.

 A revered institution